statgen/locuszoom/assets/docs/index.md

 * A Panel is a subdivided area of a plot.
 Panels contain graph features such as titles, axes, and toolbar buttons, but they are not responsible for actual data.
 Panels occupy the full width the of the plot and are stacked vertically along the y-axis (typically in the order they are added).
 They are usually created through [layout configuration options](../api/Panel.html) rather than custom code.
 * A Data Layer is a layer within a panel that is responsible for rendering data.
 Data layers are stacked depth-wise along the z-axis, typically in the order they are added.
 They are usually created via layout configuration objects rather than custom mode.
 There are several [rendering types](../api/module-LocusZoom_DataLayers.html) available, each with their own set of pre-defined behaviors.
 * A Toolbar is an area above the plot and/or individual panels.
 It can show title text or user interface widgets that control how data is shown, or simply provide additional information for context.
 They are described with their own configuration rules, and a range of [interactive widgets](../api/module-LocusZoom_Widgets.html) are available.
-* A Legend provides information needed to interpret the visualization.
+* A [Legend](../api/module-components_legend-Legend.html) provides information needed to interpret the visualization.
 To show a legend, configuration must be provided in two places: the panel describes the legend position, and each specific data layer describes which elements should appear in the legend.
-Most data layers require the legend to be defined manually, to reflect the specific options of color/size/shape that are most relevant to the view.
+Most data layers require the legend to be defined manually, to reflect the specific options of color/size/shape that are most relevant to the visualization. (see panel and layer documentation for legend configuration options)

 To achieve high reusability, each of these building blocks is intended to be loosely coupled: building blocks typically do not know about or depend on the internal data structures, state, or behavior of other pieces.
 For example, each data layer is responsible for requesting its own data and maintaining its own state.
 Similarly, scale functions are generally stateless (eg, operate only on a single scalar value from a single datum element).